Lakshmi-krishna-vr/TeamLuminous-ImageSharpeningUsingKnowledgeDistillation/README.md

 ## ⚠ Limitations

 -  *SSIM with ground truth* remains lower for the student model due to its reduced capacity.
--  *Training time* can be significant even for small models due to high-quality image data.
+-  *Training time* can be significant even for small models due to high quality image data.
 -  *Generalization* may vary for real-world low-quality inputs not seen during training.

 ---